Quintinlf/greentree-backend-project/README.md

 - Professional documentation with Swagger — creating interactive, shareable API docs.
 - Local development and dependency management — using virtual environments, pip, migrations, and the runserver.

-This is the bridge between personal scripts and scalable backend systems — useful for anything from trading bots, NMR analyzers, to astro apps.
+This is the bridge between personal scripts and scalable backend systems — useful for anything from trading bots, NMR analyzers, to personal apps.

 ---

-🧑‍💻 Author: Quintin
+👨🏾‍💻 Author: Quintin
 📅 Date: October 2025